-So feel free to have your kids do the measuring (except for the borax).
-Mix all the ingredients, again, except for the borax, in a disposable cup.
+Mix all the ingredients together except for the borax, in a disposable cup.

 As you stir the borax will combine with the glue to create a polymer.
 The paint and the corn syrup help add surface tension making this recipe more slimy than other borax polymer recipes.

 Finished Glowing Slime REcipe